hsf-training/hsf-training-scikit-hep-webpage/_episodes/02-uproot.md

 # Reading and writing RNTuples

-TTree has been the default format to store large datasets in ROOT files.
-However, they have slowly become outdated and are not optimized for modern systems.
+TTree has been the default format to store large datasets in ROOT files for decades.
+However, it has slowly become outdated and are not optimized for modern systems.
 This is where the RNTuple format comes in.
 It is a modern serialization format that is designed with modern systems in mind and is planned to replace TTree in the coming years.
+[Version 1.0.0.0](https://cds.cern.ch/record/2923186) is out and will be supported "forever".

 RNTuples are much simpler than TTrees by design, and this time there is an official specification, which makes it much easier for third-party I/O packages like Uproot to support.
 Uproot already supports reading the full RNTuple specification, meaning that you can read any RNTuple you find in the wild.
 It also supports writing a large part of the specification, and intends to support as much as it makes sense for data analysis.